 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
 This is part seven.
-Read parts one, two, three, four, five, six, seven, eight and nine.
+Explore the rest of the series here.

 Eavesdropping on her son playing Xbox in his bedroom, she couldn’t make sense of what she was hearing.
 He was such a quiet boy, even at the dinner table.
 Yet now she was listening to a confident, even authoritative voice, speaking to what seemed like quite a crowd of participants in the game.
 Who were these lads from Cleveland, Nairobi..
 Tokyo?
 And how do they know my boy?